Healthcare Simulation Market Insights

 The market is segmented by hospitals, academic & research institutes, and ambulances.
 Among these segments, the academic & research institute segment owned the major market share of more than 70% in 2020, followed by hospitals and ambulances.

-"North America is expected to remain the largest market share."
+"North America accounted for the largest market share."

 North America is expected to remain the largest market share for healthcare simulation and it held a revenue share of more than 50% in 2020.
 This region has the presence of a large number of major players such as CAE Inc., Laerdal Medical, Gaumard Scientific Company, and Nasco HealthCare, making the region the growth engine of the global healthcare simulation market.
 Most of the healthcare simulation providers have their presence in the region to address the requirements of the academic & research institutes and hospitals.
 Europe and Asia-Pacific are also likely to create sizeable opportunities in the coming five years, driven by an expected rebound in healthcare simulator demand coupled with a paradigm shift from medical mannequins to high-fidelity simulators.